-If you give unpaid care to someone who is over the age of 18 you can contact you local carer organisation for support.
+If you give unpaid care to someone who is over the age of 18 you can contact your local carer organisation for support.

 To find out what support we can offer you please get in touch to ask for a carer's assessment.
 The assessment will help to decide what support you need and how much help we can give you.

-If you are under 18 contact Kent Young Carers for an assessment.
+If you are under 18 and are a young carer requesting a care assessment contact Kent Young Carers.

 If you give unpaid care to someone who is over the age of 18 you can ask for a carer's assessment.